xebia/Blazor-Bootcamp/labs/03 - Edit Data/readme.md

 This component provides a number input for editing an integer property.
 It uses the `EditBase` component to get the property and label information.

-5. Update the `EditPerson` component to use the new components:
+5. Update the `EditPerson` component to use the new components (Note: add `@using BlazorHolData.Components.Shared` to ensure the new namespace is included):

 ```html
 @page "/editperson"